 - Required output: I want to be able to practice touch typing, in all and every interaction with computers

-2. Strategy & course of action
+2. Strategy & Course Of Action

 - S.M.A.R.T.
 Goals (in written form)

-- I want to apply touch typing in the 80% of my activities in the computer in 2 months, starting from [DATE: <Set the date>].
+- I want to apply touch typing in the 80% of my activities on the computer in 2 months, starting from [DATE: <Set the date>].
 I would like to raise the percentage in 100% at the end of 3rd month, starting from [DATE: <Set the date>] – [FULL IMPLEMENTATION PHASE!!!]

 - I want to be able to write 50 wpm (words per minute) by the end of 2nd month, starting from [DATE: ].
 I would like to reach the 90 wpm after 5 months, starting [DATE: ]